-SUMMARY: Steam showers improve heart, skin, joint, and metabolic health.
-DIY steam showers are cheaper than commercial ones, but installing them wrongly leads to a variety of hazards.
+SUMMARY: They improve heart, skin, joint, and metabolic health.
+DIY models are cheaper than commercial ones, but installing them wrongly leads to a variety of hazards.

 Things to Consider Before You Begin Your Steam Shower Installation:

-My advice is to look for helpful resources, such as the Steam Shower Construction Guidelines With that in mind, let’s see what your general plan will look:
+My advice is to look for helpful resources, such as the Steam Shower Construction Guidelines With that in mind, let’s see what your general plan will look like: